 4. Discussion

-Our methods provide a more accurate means to quantify the contribution of earlier detection, advancements in breast cancer treatment, and concurrent advancements in the treatment of other diseases on the gain life expectancy of breast cancer patients.
+Our methods provide a more accurate means to quantify the contribution of earlier detection, advancements in breast cancer treatment, and concurrent advancements in the treatment of other diseases on the gain in life expectancy of breast cancer patients.
 We show that the majority, 63%, of gain in life expectancy between 1975 and 2002 resulted from advancements in the breast cancer treatment, which reduced case fatality rates from breast cancer.
-Next, 2% of the gain in life expectancy resulted from earlier detection, which increased the share of smaller sized tumors over time.
+Next, 27% of the gain in life expectancy resulted from earlier detection, which increased the share of smaller sized tumors over time.
 Finally, the remaining 12% of the gain in life expectancy resulted from advancements in the treatment of other diseases, which reduced case fatality rates from competing causes of death.
 The relative contribution of each of the three constituent components remained the same across various levels of overdiagnosis.

 Our study adds to a growing body of research on the relative contribution of detection and treatment on improvements in breast cancer outcomes.
 For example, Sun et al. (2010) estimated earlier detection contributed 20% of the 3.6-year gain in survival among breast cancer patients between 1988 and 2000, and attributed the remaining 80% to improvements in breast cancer treatment.8 We reach a similar conclusion on the contribution of earlier detection between 1988 and 2000 (24%), but estimate a smaller contribution from improvements in breast cancer treatment (64%) because we separately consider death from breast cancer and death from competing causes.
 The seven simulation-based CISNET models estimated screening contributed to between 28% and 65% of the decline in breast cancer mortality rates between 1975 and 2000, which corresponds to an equivalent contribution of between 16% and 50% on the resulting gain in life expectancy.1 During this same time period, our estimate of the contribution of earlier detection (24%), fell on the lower end the CISNET range.
 CISNET also estimated breast cancer treatment contributed to between 35% and 72% of the decline in breast cancer mortality rates or, equivalently, between 50% and 84% of the resulting gain in life expectancy.
 Our estimate of the contribution advancements in breast cancer treatment (62%) fell on the upper end of CISNET range.

-Our results also directly address the longstanding controversy over the value of mammography screening, especially among 40-49 year olds.2,16 The value of screening is based on the balance of potential benefits of earlier detection and potential harms from overdiagnosis and overtreatment.
-We quantify the realized benefits based on the actual mortality experience of breast cancer patient.
+Our results also directly address the longstanding controversy over the value of mammography screening, especially among 40-49 year olds.2,16 Our estimate of the benefit of screening among 40-49 year olds, which is based on the actual mortality experience of breast cancer patients, is higher than most previous estimates.
 We conclude that earlier detection among 40-49 year olds contributed 0.56 of the 10.94 year gain in life expectancy, or 5.16%.
 This contribution was greater than the corresponding contributions of 50-59 and 60-69 year olds (4.14% and 3.70%, respectively) and smaller than the corresponding contributions of 70-79 and 80-89 year olds (6.54% and 5.93%, respectively).
 Previous estimates of the benefits of screening among 40-49 year olds came from simulation-based studies, randomized trials, and cross-national studies.
 Yet, simulation studies are based on inherently untestable assumptions on the natural history of breast cancer.17 The efficacy demonstrated in randomized trials may not translate to the same level of effectiveness in actual populations because of limited external validity.
 And cross-national studies are ecological in nature and based on comparisons of whether women were offered screening rather than actually screened.